M66B/FairEmail/docs/FAQ-da-rDK.md

 If you are comparing the battery usage of FairEmail with another email client, please make sure the other email client is setup similarly.
 For example comparing always sync (push messages) and (infrequent) periodic checking for new messages is not a fair comparison.

 Reconnecting to an email server will use extra battery power, so an unstable internet connection will result in extra battery usage.
-Visse e-mailservere afslutter også ikke-aktive forbindelser for tidligt, selvom [standarden](https://tools.ietf.org/html/rfc2177) dikterer, at en ikke-aktiv forbindelse bør holdes åben i 29 minutter.
-I sådanne tilfælde vil du måske kun synkronisere periodisk, f.eks. hver time, i stedet for kontinuerligt.
-Bemærk, at hyppig polling (udover hvert ca. 30.-60. min) antageligt vil forbruge mere strøm end kontinuerlig synkronisering, da serverforbindelsesoprettelsen samt lokal-/fjernbeskeds matchning kræver ressourcer.
+Also, some email servers prematurely terminate idle connections, while [the standard](https://tools.ietf.org/html/rfc2177) says that an idle connection should be kept open for 29 minutes.
+In these cases you might want to synchronize periodically, for example each hour, instead of continuously.
+Note that polling frequently (more than every 30-60 minutes) will likely use more battery power than synchronizing always because connecting to the server and comparing the local and remote messages are expensive operations.

-Det er [på visse enheder](https://dontkillmyapp.com/) nødvendigt at *deaktivere* batterioptimering (opsætningstrin 4) for at holde e-mailserverforbinndelser åbne.
-Faktisk kan aktiv batterioptimering resultere i ekstra strømforbrug på alle enheder, selvom det lyder selvmodsigende!
+[On some devices](https://dontkillmyapp.com/) it is necessary to *disable* battery optimizations (setup step 4) to keep connections to email servers open.
+In fact, leaving battery optimizations enabled can result in extra battery usage for all devices, even though this sounds contradictory!

 Most of the battery usage, not considering viewing messages, is due to synchronization (receiving and sending) of messages.
 So, to reduce the battery usage, set the number of days to synchronize message for to a lower value, especially if there are a lot of recent messages in a folder.
 Long press a folder name in the folders list and select *Edit properties* to access this setting.